Jaylink5353/ZipBombCreator/README.md

-# ZipBombCreator
+# ZipBombCreatorUnlimited

 Creates a "Zip Bomb" for trolling people

-Required packages:
-python3 and shutil
+This one you can run overnight to make the largest one!
+It wont stop unless you put in ctrl+c Required packages: python3 and shutil